ejaz629/dataset-repo/README.md

 # GandCrab & Zeppelin Ransomware Log Datasets

-Curated ransomware log datasets used in the **SEC-Gemini** security analysis use case.
+Curated ransomware log datasets used in the **SEC-Gemini** security analysis for DFIR use case.

 ## Overview